codexive-zech/awesome-npm-packages-for-developers/README.md

 - [react-apexcharts](https://www.npmjs.com/package/react-apexcharts)

   > A react trending library for creating interactive and visually appealing charts in React applications, making data visualization a breeze.
 You can import and use various types of charts such as line charts, bar charts, pie charts, and more.
-It provides a declarative syntax for configuring the charts and supports a wide range of customization options.
+It provides a declarative syntax for configuring the charts and supports a wide range of customizable options.